laravel/docs/requests.md

         //
     });

-A second closure may be passed to the `whenFilled` method that will be executed otherwise:
+A second closure may be passed to the `whenFilled` method that will be executed if the specified value is not "filled":

     $request->whenFilled('name', function ($input) {
-        // `name` is filled
+        // The "name" value is filled...
     }, function () {
-        // `name` is not filled
+        // The "name" value is not filled...
     });

 To determine if a given key is absent from the request, you may use the `missing` method: